 Great wealth is not necessary.
-In fact, beyond some point it is more likely to be a positive hindrance, a meaningless distraction at best if not a temptation to indulgence and emptiness (TJ 1999, 257-58).
+In fact, beyond some point it is more likely to be a positive hindrance, a meaningless distraction at best if not a temptation to indulgence and emptiness.92 who, might feel, given the alternative of meritocracy, that their economic prospects were being sacrificed for the sake of the worse-off.

 The conviction that a preoccupation with money damages both societies and individuals runs throughout Rawls's work.
-It is part of Rawls's reply to a second meritocratic objection, which is that the well-off might think that their economic prospects were being sacrificed for the sake of the worse-off.
+It is part of Rawls's reply to a second meritocratic objection, which is that the well-ordered society would not attend sufficiently to the self-respect of the better-off-